bhupenderyadav7424/CODSOFT/README.md

 # CODSOFT TASKS
 Managed & Completely contributed by Bhupender Yadav.
-I am Bhupender Yaadv.
+Hii!
+I am Bhupender Yadav.
 I have completed all the tasks given by CODSOFT.
 I have pasted snaps of code with output for better understanding.
+It was great experience that I have gained in doing these problems while four weeks of internship duration.
+I took help from various resources like Google, YouTube, ChatGPT, friends, etc. I am happy that I have successfully done the tasks that I have assigned by CodSoft Team.

 ## 1_NUMBER_GUESSING_GAME
 Code